-City Attorney Ramos: Sir, I'm very sorry to interrupt, but we have a Code provision that does not
+City Attorney Ramos: Sir, I'm very sorry to interrupt, but we have a Code provision that does not allow a board member to come and speak against their board unless they're the representative of the board to the City Commission.

 Mr. Lowell: Okay.
-So...
+So ...